-As well as commitment to delivering the best customer service and high quality arboricultural works, Franks Forestry are fully committed to good health and safety management.
+As well as our commitment to good customer service and high quality arboricultural works as an organisation we are also fully committed to good health and safety management.

-Jon Franks proactively manages health and safety along with environmental good practice, not just to comply with UK legal requirements but as a moral duty as a responsible employer.
+Jon Franks proactively manages health and safety along with environmental good practice.
+He believes this is not just so Franks Forestry comply with UK legal requirements but that this is his moral duty as a responsible employer.

-To help do so Jon uses an external consultant who specialises in arboricultural and forestry works.
+To help him manage this Jon uses an external consultant who specialises in arboricultural and forestry works.

-Martin Lennon of Arboricultural and Forestry Support Services, makes regular site inspections of our active work sites, throughout the year, managing the team’s training requirements and health and safety related policies and procedures.
+Our consultant, Martin Lennon of Arboricultural and Forestry Support Services, makes regular site inspections of our active work sites, throughout the year.
+He helps Jon manage the teams training requirements and monitors our health and safety related policies and procedures.